 Finally, Sharla Mortimer from Dewey was re-elected Women’s Leadership Committee chair and Linda Merrell from Duncan was re-elected Women’s Director.
 Both will serve a two-year term.

 Added President Rogers, "We thank Tim Dunn for his many years of service to Arizona Farm Bureau.
 He was our First Vice President for 10 years and was our 2nd Vice president before that.
 As vice president, Tim has been in charge of our policy development process and has led this challenge through many tough issues.
-Whenever I have needed help Tim has always been there covering a meeting I couldn't get to or helping me cook dinner for a Farm Bureau event with out-of-state guests.
-We thank him for being a part of our leadership team and the dedication he and his family have given to us.
-Thank you Tim."
+Whenever I have needed help Tim has always been there covering a meeting I couldn't get to or

 The first meeting of the newly seated officers and Arizona Farm Bureau Board of Directors will take place this coming January.